 Prof Wolf Reik is internationally recognised for his fundamental discoveries in epigenetics, including their role in mammalian development, physiology, genome reprogramming, and human diseases.
 Wolf uncovered the molecular mechanism of genomic imprinting and identified the first multi-tissue epigenetic aging clock in mice.
 He was awarded the Wellcome Prize in Physiology and is a Fellow of the Royal Society, the Academy of Medical Sciences, and a member of the European Molecular Biology Organisation (EMBO).

 Aubrey de Grey is Chief Science Officer of SENS Research Foundation, a California-based biomedical research charity dedicated to combating the aging process.
 He received his BA in computer science and PhD in biology from the University of Cambridge.
-Aubrey is also Editor-in-Chief of Rejuvenation Research, the world’s highest-impact peer-reviewed journal focused on intervention in aging.
-He is a sought-after speaker who gives 40-50 invited talks per year at scientific conferences, universities and companies.
+Aubrey is also Editor-in-Chief of Rejuvenation Research and a sought-after speaker.

 This image is a combination of conventional wide field imaging and the superresolution technique “structured illumination” (max. res.
 110nm).
 The hazy green colors are wide field actin fibers whereas the magenta stains the same by superresolution.
 Similarly, the nuclear DNA is stained in blue and cyan whereas the mitochondrial network is shown in red and yellow.